museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tom-nook-1e](https://i.imgur.com/c5jNhm4.png)

-We locate the "SecretACBankStatement.zip" file and use the Export Packet Bytes... tool to extract the zip file.
+We locate the "SecretACBankStatement.zip" file and use the "Export Packet Bytes..." tool to extract the zip file.

 ![zip-extract](https://i.imgur.com/kaB2Anw.png)